lstoex/ControlHackathon/README.md

 What is the goal of this hackathon? -> Students get a feeling for what kind of tasks/problems they might encounter, see the 'power of control' on simple examples.

 ---
-You can do whatever you like or find interesting!
+You can do whatever you like or find interesting, feel free to modify any code you like.

 ----